saumyap24/aws-solutions-architect-associate-notes/Aurora/aurora.md

      <img src="../images/Aurora/aurora-fault-tolerance.jpg" width="47%"/>

-- Storage is <u> self-healing </u>, in that data blocks and disks are continously scanned for errors and repaired automatically
+- Storage is <u> self-healing </u>, in that data blocks and disks are continuously scanned for errors and repaired automatically

 ---
 ## Aurora Replicas